gajus/eslint-plugin-jsdoc/.README/rules/require-example.md

 Overrides the default contexts (see below).
 Set to `"any"` if you want the rule to apply to any jsdoc block throughout your files.

+See the ["AST and Selectors"](#eslint-plugin-jsdoc-advanced-ast-and-selectors) section of our README for more on the expected format.

 ##### `checkConstructors`

 A value indicating whether `constructor`s should be checked.
 Defaults to `true`.